Want to try before you buy? You can read the first chapter for free here.

 ~ If you preorder at Amazon, note their preorder price guarantee.
 (The button above is an affiliate link.)

 ~ If you preorder at InterVarsity Press, use promo code METOO19 to save 30-40% depending on quantity, plus get free shipping (U.S. only).
 The promo code expires December 31, 2019.

-If you prefer to listen to books, you can preorder at Audible!
+~ If you listen to books, preorder at Audible.